Benson-Genomics-Lab/TRF/README.md

 To compile TRF:
  - Open a terminal window and change directory to the TRF directory created by a clone of this repository.
  - Type `make` in the terminal.
-This will compile the code and create an executable version called `TRF<version>.<operating system>.exe`.
+This will compile the code, create a `build/` director, place the executable version in the build directory.
+The file will be called `TRF<version>.<operating system>.exe`.
-For example the file on a linux 64 bit operating system for version 4.10 will be called `TRF4.10.linux64.exe`
+For example the file on a linux 64 bit operating system for version 4.10.0 will be called `TRF4.10.0linux64.exe`